 - Ruptured membranes

-- Activities that up your risk of falling and hurting your abdomen (such as basketball, soccer, in-line skating, gymnastics, horseback riding, or racquet sports).
+- Activities that up your risk of falling and hurting your abdomen (such as basketball, soccer, skiing, in-line skating, gymnastics, horseback riding and racquet sports)

 Call your doctor if you experience...